lsst-dm/dmtn-007/index.rst

    surrounding the dipole.
 2. Evaluate the necessity for separate parameters for pos- and neg- images/dipole lobes.
-3. Investigate other optimizers, including `iminuit`
+3. Investigate other optimizers, including ``iminuit``
    <http://nbviewer.jupyter.org/github/iminuit/iminuit/blob/master/tutorial/tutorial.ipynb>`__
    possibly more robust and/or more efficient minimization?
+Initial tests suggest that ``iminuit`` is actually slightly less efficient than the current ``lmfit``-based optimization.
 4. Only fit dipole parameters using data **inside** footprint and background parameters **outside** footprint (but inside footprint bounding box).
 5. Correct normalization of least-squares weights based on variance